Become a SAR Volunteer

 • Upon receipt of your completed application packet, the Sheriff’s Office will conduct both a criminal and Department of Motor Vehicle background check.
 You must pass a driving record review and criminal history background check.
 Candidates who wish to be considered for this position must include an accurate driver’s license number and state of origin on their application under the Personal Information section.

-• Skills listed on the application will be reviewed and matched up with our anticipated needs for 2022 SAR.
+• Skills listed on the application will be reviewed and matched up with our anticipated needs for trending DCSOSAR missions.

 • Final candidates will be required to submit to a urine test for drug screening.